elixirschool/elixirschool/lessons/advanced/gen-stage.md

 ## Producer Consumer

-Now that we have have a number generating producer let's move on to our producer-consumer.
+Now that we have a number generating producer let's move on to our producer-consumer.
 We'll want to request numbers from our producer, filter out the odd one, and respond to demand.

 ```shell
 $ touch lib/genstage_example/producer_consumer.ex